6 Best Morning Yoga Stretches For Flexibility

 - Stretch out your arms in front of you over your head keeping them straight.

 - Place your forehead on the floor.

 This specific morning yoga stretch works on several muscles.
 This includes the waist, hamstrings, and specifically the back.

 For those of us who wake up with a lot of discomfort at the back, the downward dog pose is just right for you.

 How to get started:

-Keep your arms and your legs straight and make sure your waist is pointing up towards the ceiling.
+- Keep your arms and your legs straight.
+Point your waist towards the ceiling.

 3. Triangle Pose (Trikonasana)